Leah Letson: Ultimate Fighting Championship

 Letson was scheduled to face UFC newcomer Chelsea Chandler on October 1, 2022, at UFC Fight Night: Dern vs. Yan in a women's bantamweight bout.
-However, Letson pulled out in late August due to personal reasons and was replaced by Julija Stoliarenko.
+However, Letson pulled out in late August for personal reasons and was replaced by Julija Stoliarenko.

 On January 9, 2023, Letson announced she was retiring from MMA due to losing love for the sport and its taxing nature.